olonok69/test_claude_pa/mcp-chatbot/servers/server3/readme.md

 # MSSQL MCP Server

 A Model Context Protocol (MCP) server that provides AI-powered interactions with Microsoft SQL Server databases.
-This server enables natural language queries, table exploration, and data management operations through a secure, containerized interface.
+This server enables natural language queries, table exploration, and data management operations through a secure, containerized interface as part of the CSM MCP Servers platform.

 ## 🚀 Features